Dientes de Navarino Trek (6 days)

-- 1st and 5th night in Errante Ecolodge in shared room with shared bathroom.
+- 1st and 5th night in Errante Ecolodge in private room with shared bathroom.

 - 2nd to 4th night in shared double tent.